fitabigail/irishbodybuilding/README.md

     + HTML is used to provide the structure and content of the website.
     + CSS is used via link to the HTML to provided style the pages.
     + Code Institute lessons and the Love Running assisting with my project.
-    + Gitpod used to code within and provided backups of all my code.
+    + [Gitpod](https://gitpod.io/) used to code within and provided backups of all my code.
-    + GitHub for my repository and external project deployment.
+    + [GitHub](https://github.com/)for my repository and external project deployment.
+    + Google Chrome Developer Tools  to inspect page elements and help debug issues with the site layout    and test different CSS styles.
-    + Google Fonts for my font choose for the project.
+    + [Google Fonts](https://fonts.google.com/) for my font choose for the project.
-    + Favicon.ico for adding a nice little personal touch to my page.
+    + [Font Awesome](https://fontawesome.com/) font awesome Icons are used for the Social media links contained in the Footer section of the website.
-    + W3S Schools for code assistance and information.
+    + [W3S Schools](https://www.w3schools.com/)for code assistance and information.

 # Testing

+### Test Strategy

+#### Summary

+Testing is required on Irishbodybuilding Responsive Website.

+As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
+Testing to be done on at least three web browsers and all screen sizes.
+All navigation links should direct to the correct html pages as per their names.
+The Home page is the exception, this one will redirect to index.html.

+All links to external websites must open in a new browser.

+Testing of form validation will also be required to ensure the correct inputs are taken and that all fields are required.

+The live Project can be found [here](https://fitabigail.github.io/irishbodybuilding/).</br>

  * Testing During development of the pages was done through the project to see how the project looked and felt